edwardgoldring/website/content/home/projects.md

 +++
 "'Should We Talk About the Weather?'
 How Party Competition and Coalition Participation Influence Parties' Attention to Economic Issues" (with Beomseob 'Brandon' Park and Laron K. Williams). *Invited to revise and resubmit at 'Party Politics.'*

+"State Personnel Contributions to Peacekeeping Operations and Civilian Protection" (with Michael Hendricks). *Invited to revise and resubmit at 'Research & Politics.'*

 "Rethinking Democratic Diffusion: The Importance of Regime Type Over Geography" (with Sheena Greitens).

 "Political Dominance and Sub-National Election Violence in Africa" (with Michael Wahman).

 "Does Peacekeeping Lead to Peaceful Elections?
 UN Peacekeeping and Election Violence" (with Bryce Reeder).

-"State Personnel Contributions to Peacekeeping Operations and Civilian Protection" (with Michael Hendricks).

 "Playing to Win: How Expected Effectiveness Influences United Nations Members' Peacekeeper Contributions" (with Michael Hendricks).